 While not on property, Spring Hill Suites by Marriott is another great option for a family.
 We stayed in a room with 2 queen beds and pull out couch that comfortably accommodated our family of six.
 As a bonus, they have a great hot breakfast buffet, free wifi and free parking.
 It’s only a 8 minute dry to Dollywood and not too far from many other attractions in the area.

-I had no idea there were more than 40 rides and attractions with many of them being super fast and thrill inducing roller coasters like the Thunderhead wood coaster, the steel thriller Mystery Mine, the forward (and backward) launch FireChaser Express, Wild Eagle, the country’s first wing coaster and the newest addition, 2016’s Lightning Rod, both the world’s first wood launch coaster and the world’s fastest wood coaster.
+I had no idea there were more than 40 rides and attractions in the Dollywood Theme Park with many of them being super fast and thrill inducing roller coasters like the Thunderhead wood coaster, the steel thriller Mystery Mine, the forward (and backward) launch FireChaser Express, Wild Eagle, the country’s first wing coaster and the newest addition, 2016’s Lightning Rod, both the world’s first wood launch coaster and the world’s fastest wooden roller coaster… talk about thrill rides.

 With the park geared at family entertainment, each of the big roller coasters has a play area for kids that might not want to ride the bigger rides or aren’t quite tall enough.
 Even if a family can’t ride the ride together, they can stay in the same area.
 The parents can also swap out on the ride so that all adults get a turn if they’d like.

-Dollywood is also known for it’s award-winning entertainment and shows.
+Dollywood is also known for it’s award-winning entertainment with Dolly Parton behind so much of them.
 While we were there, Mother Africa was on one of the main stages.
 The live entertainment also showcases country, bluegrass, Southern Gospel, classic rock ’n’ roll and Appalachian music.
 They are always exploring new shows and acts to bring into the park to keep things fresh, fun and enjoyable.

 Eagle Mountain Sanctuary